-- The right mix of rewards is the mix that best attracts and retains (or mobilises) your talent.
+- The right mix of rewards is the mix that best attracts and retains (or mobilises) your talent at sustainable cost.
 For the same overall cost, your rewards mix can be ineffective or highly effective.
 In fact, you can effectively attract and retain talent at lower cost if you look at the total rewards, including intangibles such as culture, leadership, fair policies, choice, flexibility, training opportunity, meaningful work and having a supportive boss.

 - Tangible rewards are more important when attracting talent, as you cannot promise a person will be happy with their boss, company culture, recognition, promotional opportunity or other intangibles.
 Employees will reach their own conclusions concerning intangible rewards after several months with the company.

-- A total rewards strategy flows from and supports business strategy, people strategy, talent objectives, cost optimization, tax optimization, alignment to employee needs, alignment to candidate needs, competitive positioning and brand alignment.
+- A total rewards strategy flows from a reward philosophy, and supports business strategy, people strategy, talent objectives, cost optimization, tax optimization, alignment to employee needs, alignment to candidate needs, competitive positioning and brand alignment.